 An Irish couple trekked for more than three hours up the highest mountain in Ireland to get this incredibly beautiful wedding photo from the top.

-Michelle O’Leary and Ruaidhri Mohally, from Co Clare, both have a passion for the outdoors and adventure so after they tied the knot they wanted a magical picture that can stay with them forever.
+Michelle O’Leary and Ruaidhri Mohally, from Co Clare, both have a passion for the outdoors and adventure so after they tied the knot in 2017, they wanted a magical picture that can stay with them forever.

 After they returned from their honeymoon, they hiked to the summit of Carrauntoohil in Co Kerry and posed in front of the incredible view.